Some drivers may try to purposefully get in an accident in order to scam you and your insurer for money.

 Don't take anyone you don't know on their word

 In the event of an insurance scam, anyone - and that means anyone - could be involved in the scheme.
-It is not unheard of that apparent bystanders and even dubious insurance companies could be in on something.
-Staged bystanders have been known to use their supposedly “impartial” presence to push the claim in their chosen side’s favor.
+It is not unheard of that apparent bystanders could be in on the scam.
+Staged bystanders have been known to use their supposedly "impartial" presence to push the claim in their chosen side's favor.

 As a result, don't take anyone for their word or take a recommendation.
 The only people you word you should go by is a trusted representative from your insurance company.

 People in the other car may exaggerate the need for medical attention.
 If anything tips you off to the possibility they're playing it up, you should let your insurer know this well in advance.